| Law | Symbolic Representation | Definition |

 2: Differentiation and Derivatives

-- if a third variable is installed, don't use chain rule, simply do
+- if a third variable is present, don't use chain rule, simply do

 , now differentiate separately the numerator and denominator with respect to the third variable and divide